In the Etlworks Integrator, it is possible to map

 Add a field to the destination which does not exist in the source

-To add a field to the destination which does not exist in the source, click the add field button, enter the DESTINATION field name and click the
+To add a field to the destination which does not exist in the source, click add field, enter the

 Add Field checkbox.
 Continue by clicking the

-To exclude a field from manual mapping, simple delete it.
-The system will fall back to its default mapping.
+To exclude a field from manual Mapping, simply delete it.
+The system will fall back to its default Mapping.

 Change the field data type

 By default, the destination field gets its data type from the source field.
 To change the destination data type, click the

 Data type button, select the Data type from the drop-down, or if needed, enter a Database specific type (for example,